espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Name field
 ~~~~~~~~~~

 Name field can be any meaningful name.
 It is not significant to the {IDF_TARGET_NAME}.
-Names longer than 16 characters will be truncated.
+The maximum length of names is 16 bytes, including one null terminator.
+Names longer than the maximum length will be truncated.

 Type field
 ~~~~~~~~~~